Chilling with Lucas

 Household cleaning products contain chemicals that are harmful to the environment and to your family.
 Disposable cleaning cloths that are pre-loaded with cleaning agents reduce chemical fumes when used, but the clothes are not recyclable and not the best eco-friendly choice.

 Vinegar and baking soda are two cheap and effective household cleaning agents that can tackle almost any dirty, grimy object in the home, including laundry, and clean it without harsh chemical fumes.
-Vinegar cleans kitchen grease splatters, bathroom soap scum, and vinegar disinfects as it cleans.
+Vinegar cleans kitchen grease splatters, and bathroom soap scum and vinegar disinfects as it cleans.
 Baking soda is a mild abrasive that will remove any baked-on, caked-on mess that vinegar can’t handle.
 Both products are natural, cheap, and eco-friendly.

 Cheap Cleaning Cloths That Are Reusable